sanjitofficial/kuchila-tunnel/README.md

 ```sh
 ./tunnel.sh
 ```
-This command will run the tool.
-It also checks required tools if they are installed or not, if not then asks you for installation.
+It also checks required tools automatically if they are installed or not, if not then asks you for installation.

 ---